SocksTheWolf/DeckConnectSite/_pages/splash.md

 {% include feature_row id="intro" type="center" %}

-Why bother juggling multiple controllers and input devices?
-With DeckConnect, the power is *right under your fingertips*.
+Why bother juggling multiple controllers, jerryrig an OSC server or use other input devices?
+With DeckConnect, get fast, native integration.

+The power is *right under your fingertips*.
+{: .text-center}